 Effective October 1st, the County of Marin – working in partnership with local providers and the City of San Rafael – officially launched Coordinated Entry.
 Coordinated Entry is our new strategic framework for ending chronic homelessness.
 As a quick reminder, the strategy is:

-As a reminder, people with lower scores are still being served in this system, they’re just not being directed to high needs resources like permanent supportive housing.
+People with lower scores are still being served in this system, they’re just not being directed to high needs resources like permanent supportive housing.

 The Marin Housing Authority is running the new Coordinated Entry program, and Howard Schwartz is serving as the Project Director.
 The County of Marin, Marin Housing Authority, St. Vincent’s, Ritter, Homeward Bound, Buckelew, and the City of San Rafael are among the many partners participating with Coordinated Entry.